shsclubs/shsclubs.github.io/README.md

 ## Contributing

-To add a club, please submit a [pull request]() with the following information:
+To add a club, open a [new issue]() with the following information:

 - Name of Club
 - Nickname